Li River winds past Guilin's skyline and karst peaks, seen from Xiangshan Park hilltop.

 You’ll arrive at either Guilin North Station or Guilin West Station, both well connected to the city center by public transport and taxis.

-By Bus: Long-distance buses also connect Guilin with other cities in Guangxi and beyond, but this option is slower and less comfortable compared to trains or flights.
+By Bus: Long-distance buses also connect Guilin to other cities in Guangxi and beyond, but this option is slower and less comfortable than trains or flights.

 Our tip: If you’re arriving from abroad or another major Chinese city, flying is the most efficient.
 But if you’re coming from nearby provinces or cities, hop on a high-speed train and enjoy the scenic ride through southern China.